example42/puppet-modules-nextgen/README.md

 # Example42 Puppet Modules 2.0 : The Next Generation

-This repository collects all the Next-gen Example42 Puppet modules ( http://www.example42.com ), included here as git submodules.
+This repository collects all the Next-gen [Example42](http://www.example42.com) Puppet modules, included here as **git submodules**.

-The offical repository of Example42 Puppet modules ( http://github.com/example42/puppet-modules ) is going to contain both old and next-gen modules for a transition period that should last until all the modules are migrated.
+The **official repository** of Example42 Puppet modules on [GitHub](http://github.com/example42/puppet-modules) currently contains both old and next-gen modules for a transitional period that should last until all the modules are migrated.
-Old and new modules can cohexist on the same setup, but new modules have different usage patterns.
+Old and new modules can cohexist on the same setup, but new modules have different usage patterns and are generally recommended.

 ## INSTALLATION AND UPDATES

 You can get the Next-gen only module set with:

         git clone --recursive https://github.com/example42/puppet-modules-nextgen.git

 To update your local copy with the upstream version:

         cd /etc/puppet/modules # Or the directory where's you local copy git pull origin master
         git submodule init